ScottJams/scottjams.github.io/index.markdown

 Hi, I'm Scott Simpson and I'm a Developer based in the UK.
 Below you will find examples of the projects I've been working on and my previous experience as a developer.

 ## Experience
-- **Coatsink - Programmer - 2 years** - Lead Developer on the online multiplayer game [Ready, Set, Cook!](https://www.facebook.com/gaming/play/301781071466501) for the Facebook Instant Gaming platform. **Unity, C#, JavaScript, Node.JS, AWS**
+- **Coatsink - Programmer - 2 years** - Lead Developer on the online multiplayer game [Ready, Set, Cook!](https://www.facebook.com/gaming/play/301781071466501) for the Facebook Instant Gaming platform - **Unity, C#, JavaScript, Node.JS, AWS**
 - **Programmer - 2 years** experience with Unity working on various indie projects such as *The Catacombs* - **Unity, C#**
 - **Evoke Systems - Junior iOS Developer - 2 years** creating software for major airlines in an Agile environment - **Objective C, Swift, C#**